Peter och Petra: Plot

-Gunnar is in his classroom and has to read a text to whole class.
-This is something that Gunnar does not like at all.
+Gunnar is in his classroom and has to read a text to whole class, something that Gunnar does not like at all.
 He does not read very well and the other kids laugh at him.

 Suddenly it knocks on the door and two tiny children are in front of the door.
 They introduce themselves as troll children and tell the teacher that they would like to attend classes.
 The teacher is surprised by the appearance of the children, but immediately agrees to teach the two.

-The troll children, called Petra and Peter are very popular among their classmates.
+The troll children, called Petra and Peter, are very popular among their classmates.
 The outsider Gunnar becomes great friends with them and spends a lot of time with them.
 He visits them at their house and watches them skating.
 Furthermore, Gunnar improves his reading.

-After the Christmas holidays Peter and Petra are suddenly gone.
-Even their house is empty.
+After the Christmas holidays Peter and Petra are suddenly gone and their house is also empty.
 The children and the teacher are worried.
-Then Gunnar receives a letter from Peter and Petra.
-They say they moved because they have got a great new house.
+Then Gunnar receives a letter from Peter and Petra, who explain that they moved because they got a great new house.
 They also explain that Gunnar is a great guy.
 Gunnar is happy about the letter.
 The teacher suggests visiting the troll children during the next school trip.